mr-krustev/Gateway_Demo/README.md

 To populate with sample data, uncomment the `seedDB function and import` from index.js in `services/gateway-api` folder.
 Please note that any previous gateway/peripheral data will be deleted.
 To preven this, go to `helpers\db-seeder.js` and comment out the first 2 lines in the function that `deleteMany`;

+### Running Tests

+In order to run tests you need to have a mongodb instance running on port `27017`.
+This can be easily achieved by commenting out everything except the DB definition in docker-compose and starting up the container.

 ### Developer Comments

 The solution uses a **non-persistent** MongoDB that gets started up with the compose.
 Even though its a non-persistent, unless the container created by docker-compose is deleted, the data will be kept by Docker.